Tools & Knowledge

 What tools can you choose from?

-How to configure it when building an agent | What the agent will do | |
+What the agent will do | How to configure it when building an agent | |

 ---|---|---|

-Search | Select data from your Folders and Connections and describe what it is about. | Perform a semantic search across the selected data to find the most relevant content and generate a response using this context. |
+Search | Perform a semantic search across the selected data to find the most relevant content and generate a response using this context. | Select data from your Folders and Connected Data and describe what it is about. |

-Include Data | Select data from your Folders and Connections, set a time limit if required, and describe what it is about. | Include as much data as possible - starting with the most recent - until reaching the context window limit or your set limit, and then generate a response using this context. |
+Include Data | Include as much data as possible - starting with the most recent - until reaching the context window limit or your set limit, and then generate a response using this context. | Select data from your Folders and Connected Data, set a time limit if required, and describe what it is about. |

-Extract Data | Select data from your Folders or Connections and define the desired data schema | Search the selected data and extract information following the defined schema.
-Learn more: Extract data |
+Extract Data | Search the selected data and extract information following the defined schema.
+Learn more: Extract data | Select data from your Folders or Connected Data and define the desired data schema |

-Query tables | Select a database from your Folders or Connections, created from data warehouses (Snowflake/BigQuery) or CSV files, gsheets, or Notion databases. | Convert the user’s question into an SQL query, run it against the database, retrieve results, and generate a response from this content.
-Learn more: Table queries |
+Query tables | Convert the user’s question into an SQL query, run it against the database, retrieve results, and generate a response from this content.
+Learn more: Table queries | Select a database from your Folders or Connected Data, created from data warehouses (Snowflake/BigQuery) or CSV files, gsheets, or Notion databases. |

-New tool that does not require any Data Source to run:
+Tools that does not require any Data Source to run:

-How to configure it when building an agent | What the agent will do | |
+What the agent will do | How to configure it when building an agent | |

 ---|---|---|

-Web search & Browse | No configuration required; simply enable this capability. | Perform web searches to gather information and use it to generate responses. |
+Web search & Browse | Perform web searches to gather information and use it to generate responses | No configuration required; simply enable this capability |

-Reasoning | No configuration required; simply enable this capability. | Can decide to trigger a reasoning model for complex tasks (Note: most tasks won't require this level of reasoning and this could slow down your agent) |
+Reasoning | Can decide to trigger a reasoning model for complex tasks (Note: most tasks won't require this level of reasoning and this could slow down your agent) | No configuration required; simply enable this capability |

 Advanced Tools